HexxoGit/ProductManager-Backend/README.md

 Authentication & Authorization implemented but not working correctly when authorizing JWT on endpoits.

+Default user created with DB used to test Login and hardcoded into otherendpoins to represent user authentication.
+Username: FirstUser
+Password: 123

 ## Endpoints

 All endpoints working accordingly to func: